Description

 Risk and Exploitability

 The CVSS score of 9.8 indicates a critical severity.
-The EPSS score of less than 1% suggests a very low, but non‑zero likelihood of exploitation in the wild.
-The vulnerability is not yet listed in the CISA Known Exploited Vulnerabilities catalog.
-Attackers would almost certainly approach the flaw remotely through web or API requests to Azure Front Door’s management endpoints, possibly leveraging compromised credentials or misconfigured roles.
+The EPSS score of 1% indicates a very low, but non‑zero likelihood of exploitation in the wild.
+The vulnerability is not yet listed in the CISA KEV catalog.
+Attackers would almost certainly approach the flaw remotely through web or API requests to Azure Front Door's management endpoints, possibly leveraging compromised credentials or misconfigured roles; this inference is based on the limited input which only mentions privilege escalation within the management interface.
 Successful exploitation would grant escalated privileges within the service, enabling a range of disruptive or data‑exfiltrative actions.

 Remediation